 (0x00 for the BaseChain, 0xff for the MasterChain)

-[account_id - 32 byte] — The account ID is made up of a (big-endian) 256-bit address inside the workchain.
+[account_id - 32 byte] — The account ID is made up of a (big-endian) 256-bit address in the workchain.

-[address verification - 2 bytes] — In user-friendly addresses, address verification is composed of a CRC16-CCITT signature from the previous 34 bytes. (for example) In fact, the idea pertaining to verification for user-friendly addresses is quite similar to the Luhn algorithm used in all bank cards to prevent the user from writing non-existing card numbers by mistake.
+[address verification - 2 bytes] — In user-friendly addresses, address verification is composed of a CRC16-CCITT signature from the previous 34 bytes.
+(Example) In fact, the idea pertaining to verification for user-friendly addresses is quite similar to the Luhn algorithm, which is used on all credit cards to prevent users from entering non-existing card numbers by mistake.

 The addition of these 4 main components means that: